ph1lj-6321/PicoPLC/README.md

-The files in the MASTER folder should be copied to your local - renamed, worked on then resaved to the ....WIP folder
+The files in the MASTER folder should be copied to your local - renamed, worked on then resaved to the ....WIP folder located in the Master Files folder